 The cost of testing high-speed I/O is becoming significant.
 In telecom applications, SONET data rates will increase from 2.5 Gb/s to the range of 10-40 Gb/s.
+In computing applications, serial ATA will increase from 1.5 Gb/s to 6 Gb/s in 2008, and PCIe will increase from 2.5 Gb/s to 5 Gb/s around 2008.
 Moreover, techniques likes simultaneous bi-directional signaling may become significant, adding to the test cost.
-High-speed I/O DFT techniques and new test methodologies are becoming a more important part of the solution to control the cost of test.
+Looking forward, high-speed I/O DFT techniques and new test methodologies will become a more important part of the solution to control the cost of test.

-4.7 POWER COST TREND
+POWER COST TREND